Ethics of eating meat: Pain

 A related argument revolves around non-human organisms' ability to feel pain.
 If animals could be shown to suffer, as humans do, then many of the arguments against human suffering could be extended to animals.
 One such reaction is transmarginal inhibition, a phenomenon observed in humans and some animals akin to mental breakdown.

-As noted by John Webster (emeritus professor of animal husbandry at the University of Bristol):
+John Webster, emeritus professor of animal husbandry at the University of Bristol, observed:

 Various programs operate around the world that promote the notion that animals raised for food can be treated humanely.
 Some spokespeople for the factory farming industry argue that the animals are better off in total confinement.
-For example, according to F J "Sonny" Faison, president of Carroll's Foods:
+F J "Sonny" Faison, president of Carroll's Foods, stated:

 In response, animal welfare advocates ask for evidence that any factory-bred animal is better off caged than free.
-Farm Sanctuary argue that commodifying and slaughtering animals is incompatible with the definition of "humane".
+Farm Sanctuary argues that commodifying and slaughtering animals is incompatible with the definition of "humane".
 Animal ethicists such as Gary Francione have argued that reducing animal suffering is not enough; it needs to be made illegal and abolished.

-Steven Best challenges this notion, and argues that factory farm conditions "resemble the mechanized production lines of concentration camps" where animals are "forced to produce maximal quantities of meat, milk, and eggs—an intense coercion that takes place through physical confinement but also now through chemical and genetic manipulation.
+Steven Best also challenges this notion, and argues that factory farm conditions "resemble the mechanized production lines of concentration camps" where animals are "forced to produce maximal quantities of meat, milk, and eggs—an intense coercion that takes place through physical confinement but also now through chemical and genetic manipulation.
 As typical in Nazi compounds, this forced and intensive labor terminates in death."
-David Nibert says that sentient animals are treated as mere inanimate objects and "biomachines" in factory farms, or CAFOs, where they are often confined in darkness with no opportunity for engaging in natural activity, are mutilated to prevent pathological behaviors in overcrowded conditions, and genetically manipulated to the point where many can't even stand.
-David Benatar contends that of the 63 billion land animals killed annually to provide humans with meat products, the vast majority of them die painful and stressful deaths:
+David Nibert says that sentient animals are treated as mere inanimate objects and "biomachines" in factory farms, or CAFOs, where they are often confined in darkness with no opportunity for engaging in natural activity, are mutilated to prevent pathological behaviors in overcrowded conditions, and genetically manipulated to the point where many cannot even stand.
+David Benatar contends that of the 63 billion land animals killed annually to provide humans with meat products, the vast majority of them die painful and stressful deaths.
+He said:

 Writing in Current Affairs, Nathan J. Robinson describes the billions of non-human animals that suffer and die at the hands of human beings for consumption as a "holocaust" and, citing Jeremy Bentham's formulation "The question is not, Can they reason? nor, Can they talk? but, Can they suffer?" contends that it is "morally reprehensible" and "deeply wrong".
 Conversely, Jan Narveson argues that under certain theories of utilitarianism, positive utility can be increased by having more living organisms to experience it and thus by increasing the animal population so it can later be eaten, these theories could potentially justify raising animals for the purposes of consumption.
 Critics of ethical vegetarianism say that there is no agreement on where to draw the line between organisms that can and cannot feel.
-Justin Leiber, a philosophy professor at Oxford University, writes that:
+Justin Leiber, a philosophy professor at Oxford University, writes: